 However, Ambient Systems 2 (1996) and Ambient Systems 4 (2000) can he happily avoided.
 Despite some shining moments, both albums are dominated by beat-based tracks that are cold, self-indulgent and averse to almost of any kind of melodic thread.

-And that's where Instinct Records' ambient adventues end.
+And that's where Instinct Records' ambient adventures end.

 The label largely abandoned electronic ambient sounds after the late 90's in favour of nu jazz, reggae and more mainstream fare.
-In fact most of the key labels from this era shone for only a few bright years before either abandoning ambient (as Instinct did) or closing down altogether (as did Silent and Emit Records), partly due to the fickle tastes of the dance market as audiences moved on in search of new thrills.
+In fact most of the key labels from this era shone for only a few bright years before either abandoning ambient (as Instinct did) or closing down altogether (as did Silent Records, Emit Records, Rising High), partly due to major labels stealing their market and partly due to the fickle tastes of dance music audiences who moved on in search of new thrills.

 Influence and legacy